Federalist No. 37

 Federalist No. 37 is an essay by James Madison, the thirty-seventh of The Federalist Papers.
-It was published on January 11, 1788 under the pseudonym Publius, the name under which all The Federalist papers were published.
+It was first published by The Daily Advertiser (New York) on January 11, 1788 under the pseudonym Publius, the name under which all The Federalist papers were published.
 This paper discusses some of the political questions raised at the constitutional convention.
 It is titled "Concerning the Difficulties of the Convention in Devising a Proper Form of Government".

 In Federalist no. 37, Madison pointed out the difficulties that loomed over the Convention.
 One such problem was the question of the authority of the state versus the liberty of the people.